SixLabors/ImageSharp/README.md

 ## Questions

 - Do you have questions?
 We are happy to help!
-Please [join our Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions/category_choices), or ask them on [Stack Overflow](https://stackoverflow.com) using the `ImageSharp` tag.
-Please do not open issues for questions.
+Simply purchase [Six Labors License](https://sixlabors.com/pricing) for developer support.
+Please do not open issues for questions or misuse our [Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions).
+- For feature ideas please [join our Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions/categories/ideas) and we'll be happy to discuss.
 - Please read our [Contribution Guide](https://github.com/SixLabors/ImageSharp/blob/main/.github/CONTRIBUTING.md) before opening issues or pull requests!

 ## Code of Conduct